-Employees of the Morgan Stanley Group are accountable for conducting themselves in accordance with the Morgan Stanley Group's core values Put Clients First, Do the Right Thing, Lead with Exceptional Ideas, Commit to Diversity and Inclusion and Give Back.
-The Morgan Stanley Group's core values drive a shared set of behaviours and attributes that help employees make decisions consistent with the expectations of our clients, shareholders, regulators, Board of Directors and the public.
-The Morgan Stanley Group is committed to reinforcing and confirming adherence to the core values through our governance framework, tone from the top, management oversight, risk management and controls, and a three lines of defence structure (business, control functions such as Risk Management and Compliance, and Internal Audit).
+Employees of the Morgan Stanley Group are accountable for conducting themselves in accordance with the core values of Morgan Stanley Group - Put Clients First, Do the Right Thing, Lead with Exceptional Ideas, Commit to Diversity and Inclusion and Give Back.
+Leadership, including from the Board, sets the tone for the Company, and the executive team drive a culture that is central to how the Company serves clients, advances and develops the workforce, and how the Company supports the communities around it.
+The Morgan Stanley Group is committed to reinforcing and confirming adherence to the core values through our governance framework, tone from the top, management oversight, risk management and controls, and a three lines of defence structure (Business, Independent Risk Management functions such as Financial Risk Management and Non-Financial Risk Management, and Internal Audit).